DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

          throw new RuntimeException(e.getMessage(), e);
      }
 ```
-Convert each result in the page set into its REST representation.
+Convert each result in the page set into its REST representation using the CommunityConverter.
 ```
      Page<CommunityRest> page = new PageImpl<Community>(communities, pageable, total).map(converter);
      return page;